-The lighthouse was built on land rented for 5 shillings a year from John & Hannah Thomas.
-John, a surgeon, was hired as the 1st keeper serving until he joined the Continental Army.
-He recruited a regiment of volunteers from Plymouth County to help repel the British in the Siege of Boston, & then served as a major general led troops in Quebec, where he died of small pox on June 2, 1776.
-Along with raising their 3 children, Hannah took over John’s lighthouse post, making her the first woman lighthouse keeper in America.
+The lighthouse was built on land rented for 5 shillings a year from Dr John & Hannah Thomas.
+Hannah Thomas was born on April 20, 1731, in Middleborough, Plymouth, Massachusetts.
+She married Dr John Thomas in 1761.
+Originally, the lighthouse built on their property had 2 towers which were first lit in 1769.
+Dr John Thomas was appointed the keeper of both lighthouses, since the towers were constructed on his land.
+John, a surgeon, the 1st keeper served, until he joined the Continental Army.
+He recruited a regiment of volunteers from Plymouth County to help repel the British in the Siege of Boston, & then served as a major general leading troops in Quebec, where he died of small pox on June 2, 1776.
+Along with raising their 3 children, his widow Hannah took over John’s lighthouse post, making her the first woman lighthouse keeper in America.

 Plymouth’s worst shipwreck occurred in 1778, when the American privateer General Arnold was trapped in a blizzard less than a mile from Plymouth Light.
 Choosing to forego the risk of entering Plymouth’s inner harbor without a pilot, the captain dropped anchor hoping to ride out the storm.
 As the gale rose to hurricane force, the vessel drug anchor running aground on White Flats.
 Before residents of the Gurnet could construct a causeway over the ice to reach the stranded vessel, 72 of the its crew of just over 100 froze to death in view of the light.

-In 1790, the light was ceded to the U.S. government, & John Thomas took over as keeper.
+In 1790, the light was ceded to the U.S. government, & Hannah Thomas' son John Thomas took over as keeper.
 His salary of $200 per annum was lower than at other lighthouses, because the Gurnet was deemed an acceptable place to live with ample fishing & land with good soil to garden.
-Keepers at less hospitable locations, such as Thatcher Island or Boston Light, earned $266.67.

 After the lighthouse was completely destroyed in a fire on July 2, 1801, the merchants of Plymouth and Duxbury funded the construction of a temporary beacon.
 On April 6, 1802, Congress voted to repay them $270 and appropriated $2,500 to rebuild the lighthouse on the Gurnet.
 The Thomas family was paid $120 for the land on which twin, 22' tall lighthouses, spaced 30 feet apart, were built in 1803.